arafatDU/minichess/README.md

 ## Introduction

 MiniChessAI is an artificial intelligence agent designed to play MiniChess (6x5 board — Speed Chess).
-The AI’s strength and play style are determined by its evaluation criteria and implementation choices.
+The AI's strength and play style are determined by its evaluation criteria and implementation choices.
 This report details the evaluation metrics used to assess board positions, the algorithms powering the AI, and other relevant implementation details.

 ## Evaluation Criteria